sigcsets/sigcse_website/policies/icersteering.md

 * Secretary &mdash; to be chosen by the committee after each ICER conference and communicated by September 1 to the SIGCSE Board.
 The ICER Steering Committee secretary cannot be the SIGCSE Board member.
 All minutes of ICER Steering Committee meetings (after approval) should be sent to the SIGCSE Board.

-* Site inspection &mdash; A critical task will be identifying future sites for ICER.
+* Site selection &mdash; A critical task will be identifying future sites for ICER.
 At least one member of the committee (not the SIGCSE Board member) should be designated as lead for this task.

 ##### The Role of the Steering Committee is: